gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-netlify.md

 ![Screenshot of the homepage for app.netlify.com, containing links to the most popular hosted git solutions.](/images/hosting-and-deployment/hosting-on-netlify/netlify-signup.jpg)

-Selecting GitHub will bring up a typical modal you've seen through other application that use GitHub for authentication.
+Selecting GitHub will bring up an authorization modal for authentication.
 Select "Authorize application."

 ![Screenshot of the authorization popup for Netlify and GitHub.](/images/hosting-and-deployment/hosting-on-netlify/netlify-first-authorize.jpg)